An international research programFocusing on all HSCT complications

 Call for projects

-Since the lifting of its embargo in April 2015, CRYOSTEM has regularly launched calls for projects within the international scientific community with one objective: to better understand the biology of the complications of HSCT (which also constitutes an excellent opportunity to explore, as true to life as possible, many challenges in contemporary immunology and cancer) and in turn to better prevent, diagnose and treat these complications.
+Since the lifting of its embargo in April 2015, CRYOSTEM intends to enhance its collection of biological resources through of a call for projects program launched amongst the international scientific community pursuing one major goal: to better understand the biology of the complications of HSCT (which also constitutes an excellent opportunity to explore, as true to life as possible, many challenges in contemporary immunology and cancer) and in turn to better prevent, diagnose and treat these complications.
+Research projects submission can be done all year round, all applications are evaluated by an international group of independent experts at least 4 times a year.

-The first research projects retained by CRYOSTEM and benefiting from access to the biological sample collection:
+The first research projects supported by CRYOSTEM and benefiting from access to the biological sample collection:

 Acute and chronic GvHD Biomarkers : prediction and monitoring of response to therapy